 As with overcrowding, overpayment is a widespread issue in San Jacinto (like the rest of southern California).
-The issue is more prominent among renter households than owner households, although both groups demonstrate patterns of overpayment (Figure 14 and Figure 15).
-This reflects patterns of overpayment across the SCAG region, where overpayment has remained an issue among renters in recent years while decreasing among homeowners.
+The issue is more prominent among renter households than owner households, although both groups demonstrate patterns of overpayment (Figure 14 Figure 29 and Figure 15 Figure 30).
+This reflects patterns of overpayment across the SCAG region, where overpayment has remained an issue among renters in recent years while decreasing among homeowners (Figure 31 and Figure 32).
 It is also consistent with the immediate area, reflecting trends present in the cities of Hemet and Beaumont.
 For both renters and owners, the areas most impacted by overpayment include the census tracts in the center of the City, along Highway 79, consistent with the City's older more densely populated areas and lower income areas.
+The same census tract (436.02) classified as an area of high segregation and poverty also demonstrates the City's a significant overpayment for renter issue, with over 62% of renters overpaying, in addition to areas to the north and south also demonstrate higher concentrations of overpayment than the rest of the City.
 Overpayment increases the risk of displacing residents who are no longer able to afford their housing costs.
 To address displacement risks due to overpayment, the City will provide incentives to encourage affordable development and will develop a targeted program to connect lower-income residents with affordable homeownership and rental opportunities within the City.